 When a 20-Year Refinance Loan Makes Sense

 20-year refinance loans make sense when you want to finish paying off your mortgage more quickly than you would with the typical 30-year mortgage.
 After that repayment period, you would own your home outright.
-These types of loans also make sense if interest rates are low (or lower than the interest rate on your existing mortgage).
+These types of loans also make sense if refinance rates are low (or lower than the interest rate on your existing mortgage).
 But you’ll have to make sure you can afford the higher monthly payments that come with a shorter repayment period.

 How Do I Find The Best Fixed 20-Year Refinance Rate?